 Small group sessions and one-to-one support

 For more personal sessions, the one-to-one or small group experiences may be for you.
-We are always keen to bring mindfulness meditation practices to more people, and are happy to tailor mindfulness training events for your needs.
-Catherine is experienced at working with children and young people on a one-to-one basis and would be happy to discuss how she might help your child.
-Prices start at £30 per hour and for every three sessions, there is a 10% discount.
-We usually offer short sessions in and around Reigate, Redhill and Dorking, Surrey, or travel further afield for longer events.
-At the current time, all these sessions are offered as live online support, either through Zoom or Skype.
+We're always keen to bring mindfulness meditation practices to more people and are happy to tailor mindfulness training for your needs.
+Catherine's experienced at working with children and young people on a one-to-one basis and would be happy to discuss how she might help.
+Prices start at £30 per hour and for every three sessions, there's a 10% discount.
+We offer sessions in and around Reigate, Redhill and Dorking, Surrey, and will travel further afield for longer events.
+At the current time, these sessions are offered as live online support, either through Zoom or Skype.